 \section{Local Well-posedness Theory in $G^{\sigma, s}$, $s\geq 1$}

-In this section we focus upon the local well-posedness issues for the IVP (\ref{5kdvbbm}) for given data $\eta_0\in {G^{\sigma, s}}$, $s\geq 1$.
+In this section we focus on the local well-posedness issues of the IVP (\ref{5kdvbbm}) for given data $\eta_0\in {G^{\sigma, s}}$, $s\geq 1$.
 We start writing the IVP (\ref{5kdvbbm}) in an equivalent integral equation format.
 Taking the Fourier transform in the first equation in (\ref{5kdvbbm}) with respect to the spatial variable and organizing the terms, we get

 The fourth-order polynomial

 is strictly positive because $\gamma_1$, and $\delta_1$ are taken to be positive.

 Now, we define the Fourier multiplier operators $\phi(\partial_x)$, $\psi(\partial_x)$ and $\tau(\partial_x)$ as follows